 The highly-trained, fast and manoeuvrable mounted knights in their tightly controlled squadrons, however, proved decisive.
 William himself led the counter-attack, removing his helmet to assure his men that he was still in control.
 His knights struck at the gap between the pursuing English and the main position on the hill, cut the pursuers off and surrounded them.
 A small but significant slice of the English line was annihilated.

 The battle then resumed its course – relentless uphill attacks, the shield-wall holding firm, the English slowly being worn down.

 William may have tempted more English from their ridge with ‘feigned retreats’, but whatever the truth of this, it seems that as casualties mounted on the English side, the line shrank in length.
 The flanks now hung in the open, and mounted knights began to work their way around them.

 The Norman archers, now re-supplied, harassed the English between attacks.
 At some time in the afternoon, both Harold’s brothers were killed.
 No account of the battle says a single word about the king’s leadership: Harold seems simply to have stood grimly on his hill and fought on to the death.

 The end may have come as Norman knights broke through the shield-wall and hacked Harold down.
 Or perhaps he was already on the ground, dying from a chance arrow which had struck him in the face.
-Accounts differ, or are silent, although the image on the Bayeux Tapestry of Harold apparently trying to pull an arrow from his eye remains the most famous.
+Accounts differ, or are silent, although the image on the Bayeux Tapestry of Harold apparently trying to pull an arrow from his eye remains the most famous and ambiguous.